 In this grim Paris of the future, two parallel stories unfold.
-Hard-nosed cop David Hoffman (Albert Dupontel) sees his partner and lover Sarah killed by Bulgarian black-marketer Dimitri Nicolov (Alain Figlarz), and is subsequently partnered with the rookie cop Marie Becker (Marie Guillard) to hunt him down.
-Meanwhile, top surgeon Professor Brügen (Marthe Keller) is preoccupied with physically and mentally reconstructing her daughter Manon (Mélanie Thierry) following a car accident that left her with serious injuries.
+Hard-nosed cop David Hoffman (Albert Dupontel) sees his partner and lover Sarah killed by Bulgarian black-marketer Dimitri Nicolov (Alain Figlarz), and is subsequently partnered with the rookie cop Marie Becker (Marie Guillard) to hunt Nicolov down.
+At the same time top surgeon Professor Brügen (Marthe Keller) is preoccupied with physically and mentally reconstructing her daughter Manon (Mélanie Thierry) following a car accident that left her with serious injuries.
 It's a process that involves regular exposure to a memory retrieval device known Chrysalis, which was stolen and secretly supplied to her by – wouldn't you know it – Dimitri Nicolov.

 OK, let's pause and back-track a bit.
 In the accompanying making-of featurette, director Leclercq emphasises the importance of the look of the film, and it's this aspect that has been at the core of the majority of its more positive reviews.
 Chrysalis is, without doubt, a visually impressive work, but as someone who has repeatedly railed against Hollywood's focus on surface gloss over content in the past, I'm not about to go all forgiving when French cinema does likewise.